smoky1337/efficlean/readme.md

 2. **Streamlining Communication**: Provides cleaning staff with clear, detailed schedules with all nescessary information.
 3. **Customizable Options**:
    - Adjust the maximum number of uncleaned days.
-   - Filter specific subsets of apartments
+   - Filter specific subsets of apartments.
 4. **Guest Preparation Assistance**:
    - Displays the number of guests for the next booking, ensuring cleaning staff prepare the correct number of beds and amenities.